 2. The infighting led to frigid relations between the heirs for many years to come.
 The invading Vikings preyed on a disunited continent to invade, plunder and occupy.

 3. East Francia became the basis for the Holy Roman Empire of many Germanic city-states.
-Had they been part of a larger grouping their fragmentation would have been different.
+If they’d been part of a large grouping their fragmentation would have been different.
 Would we have had German nationalism in the 19th and 20th century?

 4. France and Germany fought over Alsace and Lorraine many times in history.
 If you visit the region now you’ll note the cities are the most Germanic French cities you’ll find.
 (In the 1990s, Mercedes built its first A-series factory in the Alsace-Lorraine region.
 This was an intentional sign of closer Franco-German cooperation).
 Winning the region was a source of national pride during the many European wars.